Exact Reduction of the Generalized Lotka-Volterra Equations via Integral and Algebraic Substitutions: Background: The generalized Lotka-Volterra equations

 Let us briefly review the GLV equations.
-Let $\bm{x}$ be the $S$-vector of species concentrations.
-Here, units refer to the number of specimens per unit area, but I omit specific units for this paper.
-In the framework of generalized Lotka-Volterra equations, the system of ODEs is given as where the $S$-vector $\bm{b}$ is the intrinsic growth rate vector, and $\bm{A}$ is the $S\times S$ interaction matrix.
+Let $\bm{x}$ be the $\beta$-vector of species concentrations.
+Here, units refer to the number of specimens per unit area, but specific units are omitted for this paper.
+In the framework of generalized Lotka-Volterra equations, the system of ODEs is given as where the $\beta$-vector $\bm{b}$ is the intrinsic growth rate vector, and $\bm{A}$ is the $\beta\times \beta$ interaction matrix.
 Note that there is one differential equation for each species variable.
-A significant amount of theoretical ecology is understood about these mathematical systems, and I mention just a bit of vocabulary and the corresponding literature here.
-There is coexistence, or a feasible equilibrium, if, at equilibrium, $x_i > 0\,\, \forall i \in 1,\dots,S$.
-In \cite{grilli2017feasibility}, Grilli et al. explore conditions for stability under perturbations, asymptotic feasibility, and equilibrium of large systems.
-In \cite{barabas2016effect}, Barab\'as, Michalska-Smith, and Allesina study the effects of intra- (within a species) and inter- (among different species) specific competition on coexistence of large systems.
+In particular, if equilibrium is achieved, then the equilibrium solution is given by